Pebibit to Terabit Converter

 The SI prefix 'tera-' (meaning 1012) was adopted for use in computing as data scales grew into the trillions of bits.
 Initially, 'tera-' was sometimes used ambiguously to refer to either 1012 or the nearest power of 2 (240).
 This ambiguity led the International Electrotechnical Commission (IEC) to introduce the binary prefix 'tebi-' (Ti) specifically for 240, clarifying that terabit (Tb) strictly refers to 1012 bits.

-Common Uses for pebibits and terabits
+Common Uses and Applications: pebibits vs terabits

 Explore the typical applications for both Pebibit (imperial/US) and Terabit (imperial/US) to understand their common contexts.